-Day of Absence Responsibility of Parent/Carer Responsibility of School 9
+Day of Absence Responsibility of Parent/Carer Responsibility of School Day 1 - 4 Contact the school before 8:15 a.m. and explain absence on each day of absence Attendance Officer to log reason for absence/chase reason for absence.
+The Head of Year or LFT to have completed on the first day of absence a welfare call.
 Day 5 - 9 Contact the school to explain the prolonged absence.
 Any absences of five days or more, must be accompanied by medical evidence (doctor's certificate, GP/medical appointment card, copy of prescription, hospital letter or note from the GP is required) Attendance officer to log reason and strategies offered to enable a return to school.
 Day 10 We have a legal duty to report the absence of any student who is absent without an explanation for 10 consecutive days.
 The Local Authority will be notified that the child is 'at risk of missing' his/her education.
-2+ Days no communication
+2+ Days no communication If a student does not attend school for more than 2 days without communication made by the parent, a safeguarding log is reported, and the necessary steps are taken.
+This may include a home visit, police informed or/and social services informed.